<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1787088608283188&amp;ev=PageView&amp;noscript=1">

 Willingness-to-pay optimization on volume, revenue and profit

-In this example, the best price to optimize quantity is 5, whereas the optimal price for optimizing revenue is 10, but actually a full 15 if going after optimizing margin.
-The way this kind of insight is generated is by having PriceBeam's system querying a number of consumers or businesses about their value perception and preferences, and then building a virtual demand curve like the one above.
+In this example, the best price to optimize quantity is 5, whereas the optimal price for optimizing revenue is 10, but a full 15 if going after optimizing margin.
+The way this kind of insight is generated is by having PriceBeam's system querying a number of consumers or businesses about their value perception, preferences and then building a virtual demand curve like the one above.
 The virtual demand curve is then used to generate 3 lines with different meanings:

 • Quantity: predicted number of units sold.
 The highest number of units is where the dark blue curve peaks, i.e. at a price of 5.